-NAMA is reserve buyer for the remaining IBRC portfolio (€22 billion par debt), which comprises a portfolio of commercial loans and a portfolio of personal loans, principally residential mortgages.
-NAMA currently has no control over the day-to-day management of the remaining IBRC portfolio.
-The valuation and sales process is the responsibility of the IBRC Special Liquidators and the valuations will be carried out under parameters agreed with the Minister for Finance including a proposed valuation discount rate of 4.5%.
+NAMA is the reserve buyer for the remaining IBRC portfolio (approx. \notin 22 billion par debt), which comprises a commercial (approx. \notin 20 billion) and a residential loan portfolio (approx. \notin 1.8 billion).
+NAMA currently has no control over the day-to-day management of the remaining IBRC portfolio or the valuation and sales process - this is the responsibility of the Special Liquidators.
+It is currently anticipated that the valuation and sales process will be completed in the first half of 2014.
+NAMA expects to acquire unsold assets at the price set by the Special Liquidators in a number of tranches during Quarters 1 and 2, 2014.
+NAMA will then manage these assets on a similar basis as its current portfolio.